1m5/1m5-core/src/main/java/io/onemfive/core/sensors/README.md

 ## Sensor Service

 ### TODO
-* Build Peer Graph from all active Sensors
+* Build and maintain Peer Graph from all active Sensors

 ## Configuration